Harmelodic/harmelodic.github.io/docs/advice-and-research/sustainable-materials.md

 I'm not going to go too much into material engineering, but here's some especially useful things to know:

-## Wool and Merino wool is excellent
+## Wool and merino wool is excellent

 - Wool aids [thermoregulation](https://en.wikipedia.org/wiki/Thermoregulation) by the wool fibres forming pockets for air which is insulating and keeps your warm, and helps wicks away sweat effectively which prevents overheating.